 Conclusion and Next Steps

 By anticipating these challenges, an investor can move forward with confidence, building a robust operation that is prepared for the unique environment of an emerging market.
-The next logical step is to integrate these OpEx projections into a comprehensive business plan that details equipment, building layouts, and a full financial forecast.
+The next step is integrating these OpEx projections into a comprehensive business plan that details equipment, building layouts, and a full financial forecast.